 For mask selection, we always recommend using a full-face respirator because mold spores affect and can enter the body through the nose, mouth and eyes.
 Using a full-face respirator, we are filtering all of the air reaching these critical areas.
 It may be that a half mask and goggles will work, but why take the chance?
 Also, we are going to be using some harsh chemicals to get rid of the mold, so protecting they eyes is important there too.

-Our best selling full-face mask and filter combo for this application is the Moldex 9000-7600 Asbestos and Mold Full Face Respirator.
 They are offered in 3 sizes, though in general the fit on a full-face respirator is more forgiving than the half mask style.
 Please also note that prescription glasses are not recommended, as the temples will interfere with the mask seal.

 Looking for a reliable respirator?
 The 8233 n100 mask is an ideal choice for those who want the highest rated by NIOSH filter efficiency in their mask.
 The respirator is approved for lead abatement, metal fumes, welding fumes, radioactive materials, and non-oil containing mists.

 Once in use, we should probably think about changing the P100 filters fairly regularly if used in mold removal.
 The spores do get trapped pretty well, but it’s best to get them in a garbage bag and down the road rather than hanging around.
 The multi-gas cartridges should last a good while, and only need to be replaced when you can start to smell odors through the mask.

 A respirator mask works only as good as it fits.
 It won’t protect you from hazards if it doesn’t fit your face properly.